janderssilva/janderssilva/README.md

-### Hi, I'm Jander.
+### Hi there, I'm Jander.
-> Systems analyst currently working as a freelance developer and IT consultant... and studying Golang.
+> Systems analyst currently focused on development and IT consultant... and studying Golang.

 ##
 ### Some skills